 Recording of Sessions: Therapy sessions cannot be audio/video recorded unless I and all parties have signed a recording consent form.

 Records: I generally keep records for 5 years from the date of last contact unless I am contractually obligated by a third-party to keep them longer.
+Records that have had information released to third parties are kept 6 years from date of a signed request for information release form.
 Request for records need to be made in writing.
+Records of minors are kept until child reaches age of Majority or 5 years whichever is later.
 I reserve the right to provide you with a summary in lieu of actual records.
 I also reserve the right to refuse to produce a copy of your record under certain circumstances, but may, as requested, provide a copy of the record to another treating health care provider of your choice.
 Fees for copies are based on State Law.
 Please see the Notice of Privacy Practices for further information on how I manage records.

-Teenagers: State Law allows teenagers age 13-18 to consent for/to treatment and the release of their personal health information.
+Teenagers: State Law allows non-mandated teenagers age 13-18 to consent for/to treatment and the release of their personal health information.
 Sharing of any information given in confidence from a teen via therapist to parent can result in lack of trust and negatively impact therapy.
 Therefore, when working with teens, I do not share information with parents or guardians without a current release of information signed by the teenager.
-In some cases, scheduling and billing may be discussed with the parent/guardian as the financial guarantor.

-Emotional Support Animals: I generally do NOT do evaluations or write letters for Emotional Support Animals (ESA’s) due to a blurring of professional roles as a therapist versus an evaluator.
+Emotional Support Animals: I generally do NOT do evaluations or write letters for Emotional Support Animals (ESA’s) as I am not trained to psychologically evaluate animal behavior.

-Animals in the office: Due to the possibility of allergies and bathroom accidents in my office space I ONLY allow Service dogs in the office.
+Animals in the office: Service dogs are allowed in the office.

 Colognes and Perfumes: Many people, including myself are scent sensitive or can have allergic reactions to fragrances such as: cologne, perfume, after-shave, deodorant, and body washes.
 In addition, sometimes these fragrances linger in the office space or the furniture for days.
 Please do not use or lightly use these substances when making visits to the office.